EnzoBnl/enzobnl/pl.md

 # General
 ## Idiomatic coding
-A code snippet is said *idiomatic* if it uses its programming language the way the language is intended to be used.
+A code snippet is said *idiomatic* if it uses its programming language **the way the language is intended to be used**.

 Programming using only idioms ensures you a certain level of :
 - **performance**: all the benchmarks are by default based on idiomatic ways to perform tasks using the language.